cloudposse/terraform-aws-service-control-policies/README.md

 Service Control Policies are configured in YAML configuration files.

-We maintain a comprehensive [catalog](catalog) of SCP configurations.
+We maintain a comprehensive [catalog](catalog) of SCP configurations and welcome contributions via pull request!

 The [example](examples/complete) in this module uses the catalog to provision the SCPs on AWS.